Where's George? (film): Shooting

 In the summer of 1935, crowd scenes were filmed in the mining village Featherstone in the West Riding of Yorkshire.
 Two hundred unemployed coal miners were hired as extras.
 Players from Featherstone Rovers and Huddersfield were used in the rugby scenes.

 Reception

+The Monthly Film Bulletin wrote: "The interesting ideas clearly latent in Walter Greenwood's scenario have been travestied on their way to the screen, miscasting of the characters and jocular direction conspiring together to turn into farce what has the makings of good comedy-drama."

+The Daily Film Renter wrote: "Apart from the characteristic drolleries of Sydney Howard, this picture is quite frankly a flimsy affair.
+Direction, dialogue and presentation are no more than passable."

+Kine Weekly wrote: "The plot means very little, all the gags are old, but the quaint comicalities and homely versatility of Sydney Howard, comfortably cast as a henpecked husband, ceaselessly battling with his inferiority complex, keeps somnolence from the unhurried, artless entertainment.
+The staging is fairly good, but the treatment is loose, and the support barely adequate."

 Writing for The Spectator, Graham Greene described the film as "badly acted and carelessly directed", opining that even an actor like Howard could "do very little with the [film's] stale gags" and that the portrayal of Alf Scodger was one of "devastating pathos".